envite-consulting/camunda-carbon-reductor/README.md

-# 🌱⏲ Green Timer Task Connector
+# 🌱Camunda Carbon Reductor

-The Carbon Reductor Connector allows you to time shift your processes' carbon emissions when energy is clean while still fulfilling the requested SLAs.
+The Camunda Carbon Reductor (CARE) allows you to time shift your processes' carbon emissions when energy is clean while still fulfilling the requested SLAs.

+Technically, it's implemented as a Camunda [Connector](https://docs.camunda.io/docs/components/connectors/introduction-to-connectors/) for Camunda Platform 8 (and can easily be ported to Camunda Platform 7).

 # Table of Contents